An update-resilient Kalman filtering approach: Update risk sensitive filter

-Finally, we compare the performance of U-RSF, P-RSF, and KF applied to the least favorable model which is the maximizer of (\ref{minimax_rsk}).
-We set $\theta=3.4 \cdot 10^{-3}$ for U-RSF, P-RSF and the least favorable model.
+Next, we compare the performance of U-RSF, P-RSF, and KF applied to the least favorable model which is the maximizer of (\ref{minimax_rsk}).
+We set $\mz \theta=0.17$ for U-RSF, P-RSF and the least favorable model.
 Fig. \ref{F_6} shows that the proposed U-RSF performs better than P-RSF and the standard KF.

-Interestingly, P-RSF outperforms the standard KF, as it accounts for model uncertainties.
-However, it is overly risk-averse because it assumes that both (\ref{nomi_linea_mod_proc}) and (\ref{nomi_linea_mod_obv}) are affected by model uncertainties.
+Finally, we assessed the performance of U-RSF using the numerical experiments from Section~5.2.
+The risk-sensitivity parameter $\theta$ was chosen in each realization through an oracle, which has access to the true state trajectory and selects the value that minimizes the mean squared filtering error.
+We found that U-RSF performs better than KF but worse than the other estimators.
+This inferior performance can be explained as follows: since U-RSF is a risk-sensitive-like filter, it concentrates the uncertainty at a single time instant when the model is most susceptible to model uncertainty, which is not very realistic.